Jonathan Jones (artist): Exhibitions and collections

 Jones' work has been exhibited in many major Australian and international art museums, galleries, festivals and biennales.
 The National Gallery of Australia, the Art Gallery of NSW and the National Gallery of Victoria have all acquired works by Jones.

 Tarnanthi 2019

 An exhibition of colonial artworks alongside the tools and objects of Aboriginal people, accompanied by carefully researched text and commentary by Jones, writer and researcher Bruce Pascoe and historian Bill Gammage, was the subject of an exhibition entitled Bunha-bunhanga: Aboriginal agriculture in the south-east, mounted in the Art Gallery of South Australia's Elder Wing and the Museum of Economic Botany, as part of Tarnanthi 2019.
 Jones created a series of outsize grindstones within the Museum building.

+Publications

+Jones has written, co-written, or contributed to many works about art.
+These include: